 Answering these questions will help you and your co-parent to identify the school, or a shortlist of schools, that you think will be best for your child.

 You may want to consider family mediation to try to resolve the issue.
-If there is still no agreement then, as a last resort, it is possible for one of you to apply to the court for a Specific Issue order under the Children Act 1989, to determine the point.
+If there is still no agreement then, as a last resort, it is possible for one of you to apply to the court for a Specific Issue Order under the Children Act 1989, to determine the point.
 You could also consider Arbitration as an alternative means of resolving a dispute.
+You can read more about the alternatives to court here.

 The first concern of the court is the child’s welfare.
 The court will have to consider what is in your child’s best interests in relation to schooling, taking into account a specific list of criteria including the child’s physical, emotional and educational needs as well as the capability of the parents (or any other person the court finds relevant) at meeting the child’s needs.
 Your child’s views may also be taken into consideration, depending on their age and understanding.